ryancdickson/www.ccadb.org/cas/incident-report.md

 #### When are reports expected?

-Within 72 hours of the CA Owner being made aware of an incident (i.e., "initial incident disclosure") or audit finding, the CA Owner MUST either:
+Within 72 hours of the CA Owner being made aware of an incident (i.e., "initial incident disclosure") or audit finding not previously disclosed in an Incident Report, the CA Owner MUST either:
 - disclose a Preliminary or Full Incident Report; or
 - respond to a Preliminary Incident Report previously created for the incident by a third party reporter.